publiccodenet/about/activities/communication/how-to-post-to-social-media.md

 1. Make sure you have access to Planable.
 If not, ask the [communications team](https://about.publiccode.net/organization/staff.html#communications).
 2. Select the social media channel/s where you want your message to be published.
 Note that LinkedIn's integration isn't great when mentioning a person or company (@____), so edit your post after publication in LinkedIn to tag them correctly.
-3. Post your draft in Planable timeline.
+3. Create your draft in Planable's feed view.
 Note that this may not be the final message since it's subject to review.
 4. Add a tag with your name so the communications team can reach out to you with questions.
 5. Schedule the message at least 24 hours in advance so the communications team have a margin to review the message.
 6. Check if there are already other scheduled posts for your preferred publishing time.
 If there are, start a conversation with the authors of those to finalize the scheduling.